dschoepel/openhab-addons/bundles/org.openhab.binding.tailwind/README.md

 ## Discovery

 The binding can auto-discover the TailWind garage controllers present on your **local** network.

+If the TailWind device was discovered, the Thing properties will list specifications reported by the controller including vendor, firmware/hardware versions, number of doors connected, MAC address, model, and web server URL.

 Auto-discovery is enabled by default.
 To disable it, you can create a file in the services directory called tailwind.cfg with the following content:

 ```ruby
 # Configuration for the tailwind binding